jsadowyj/sadowyj.net/content/blog/postgresql-delayed-replica.md

 ## The Fix

 The solution was to modify the alert logic so that it looked into WAL receiver activity 2 hours ago for the delayed replicas; instead of just checking "is WAL arriving now?" for both types of hosts.
-Sometimes you need to teach your monitoring system about time travel.

 **New Recording Rule:**
 ```promql